 Pro cyclists spend a huge amount of time riding bikes - and yet the vast majority don't feel the need to 'take a day off work' at Christmas.

-Canyon-SRAM’s Tiffany Cromwell told us she’s doing an easy spin, to recover from an epic the day before.
+Canyon-SRAM's Tiffany Cromwell told us in 2019 that she'd be doing an easy spin, to recover from an epic the day before.

 "Christmas Day this year my coach has been nice and had just put in a one hour recovery ride.
 Which will be needed," the Aussie rider said.